Houdini 22.0 Nodes Geometry nodes

 Limitations

-• There is currently no way to interactively influence edge flow (for example, by brushing or drawing lines).
+• There is currently limited options to interactively influence edge flow (ex. by brushing or drawing lines).
 However, you can manually set up a vector attribute on the polygons to have some influence over the edge flow.
 See the Guide Attribute parameter on the Alignment tab.

 Toolbar

-Currently, the tool does not have viewport interaction (use the parameter editor to change how the node works).
-It does provide visualizes to help you understand how the node generates the output and what parts of the input model might be difficult for the node to deal with.
+Currently, the tool does not have viewport interaction.
+You can use the parameter editor to change how the node works.
+It does provide visualizations to help you understand how the node generates the output and what parts of the input model might be difficult for the node to deal with.

 You can control visualization options using the controls in the operator toolbar.
-See how the node works internally for information about what these visualizations show.
+See how the node works internally for information.
+Options

 Description